30Jul2025

 #H.S.Diploma Program for Orphans

 In collaboration with our dedicated educational partners, the Mary K. Yap Foundation has proudly launched the H.S.
-Diploma: High School Diploma program for Orphans.
+Diploma: High School Diploma program for Orphans

 This innovative initiative is designed to deliver opportunities to every orphaned student from Grade 8 (age 14) to Grade 10 (age 16) in Myanmar.
-The program provides financial assistance to academically inspired orphaned children.
+The H.S.Program provides financial assistance to academically inspired orphaned children.
 Furthermore, it aims to give focused and dedicated attention to those talented orphans navigating their final three years of high school curriculum studies in Myanmar.
-The H.S.
-Diploma program offers comprehensive support, including proper guidance, specialized training, and essential after-school tuition classes, all meticulously designed to mold them into well-rounded individuals.
-This increased accessibility to robust educational support will provide a critical opportunity for these students to advance both academically and socially during these pivotal high school years (Grades 8 to 10).
+The program offers comprehensive support, including proper guidance, specialized training, and essential after-school tuition classes, all meticulously designed to mold them into well-rounded individuals.
+The increased accessibility to robust educational support will provide a critical opportunity for these students to advance both academically and socially during these pivotal high school years (Grades 8 to 10).
 This extra attention is crucial; it helps accelerate their learning, ensuring they meet all academic requirements and significantly increases their chances of graduating from High School.

 For students in Myanmar, Grade 10 is the key to unlocking every future opportunity.
 Understanding this, the Mary K. Yap Foundation takes care of all necessary educational support.
 This allows the children to concentrate fully on their studies, perform well in their exams, and be thoroughly prepared to face the challenges and opportunities of university education.
 We handle the logistical and financial burdens so they can focus on their academic journey.